How to Set up a Home Flight Simulator

 For aviation enthusiasts, student pilots, and experienced pilots alike, a home flight simulator can be a great investment.
 When used correctly, a simulator helps you learn the principles of flight, become familiar with aircraft controls and instruments, develop and maintain maneuvers proficiency, and—if you have a certified device—log instrument currency or time towards your license and ratings.
 However, as with most things aviation, expenses pile up if you’re not realistic and strategic about your goals and what you need to achieve them.
 To get started with home flight simulation, here’s what you should think about first.

 If you’re building a home simulator from scratch, then you need to start with the simulation engine (assuming you already have a capable laptop or desktop computer).
 You have several, viable options for powering your home simulator.
 These include gaming software that fit specific niches.
 Digital Combat Simulator World (DCS World), for instance, is a popular software for enthusiasts of military gaming.
-On the other hand, for pilots and enthusiasts who require versatile and realistic simulations of general and commercial aviation, Prepar3D® and X-Plane are popular options.
+On the other hand, for pilots and enthusiasts who require versatile and realistic simulations of general and commercial aviation, Prepar3D®, X-Plane, and Microsoft Flight Simulator 2020 are popular options.

-Lockheed Martin’s Prepar3D® provides an immersive simulation experience for private pilots, commercial organizations, militaries, and academia.
-It furthers the development of Microsoft® ESP™ while maintaining compatibility with Microsoft Flight Simulator X. Therefore, many thousands of add-ons can be used within Prepar3D®.
+Lockheed Martin’s Prepar3D provides an immersive simulation experience for private pilots, commercial organizations, militaries, and academia.
+It furthers the development of Microsoft® ESP™ while maintaining compatibility with Microsoft Flight Simulator X. Therefore, many thousands of add-ons can be used within Prepar3D.
 Lockheed Martin offers a few different options for licenses.
-For Version 4, a Professional License costs $199 and an Academic License costs $59.95.
+For version five, a Professional License costs $199 and an Academic License costs $59.95.

 X-Plane is an appealing option for flight simulator users as well.
 Known for its flight models, graphics, and smooth frame rate, X-Plane 11 is available via DVD or digital download for $59.99.
 Laminar Research also offers a professional upgrade to support commercial use and FAA certification.
 No matter which version you have, X-Plane supports various aircraft models, scenery, and plugins.

-Either of these simulation engines is a sensible building block for your home simulator.
-Most hardware and additional software that you purchase will be compatible with Prepar3D® and X-Plane.
+Any of these simulation engines is a sensible building block for your home simulator.
+Most hardware and additional software that you purchase will be compatible with Prepar3D, X-Plane, and Microsoft Flight Simulator.

 Once you've chosen your simulation engine, your next purchase should be hardware that accurately emulates the experience of flying an aircraft.
 A standard computer mouse can help you navigate and learn the cockpit of an aircraft.
 However, once you begin performing maneuvers, a quality yoke, throttle, and a set of rudder pedals will help immensely.
 Presumably, flight controls will be the largest investment in your home simulator.
 So, it’s important to make your spend count.
 Here are some decisions you’ll need to make: